 This booth is actually quite lovely and clever.
 You can see more photos of it here, including more of the lighting.

-The photo on the top left shows what a big difference some simple lighting can make in your display.
+The two photos below show two sides of the same booth.
+They illustrate what a big difference some simple lighting can make in your display.

-The photo on the right shows the other side of this booth.
-The little vignette of handmade jewelry displayed on a wicker basket (also good for storing and transporting light items) shows the power of a single spot light to transform a space.
+The little vignette of handmade jewelry displayed on a wicker basket (also good for storing and transporting light items) shows the power of a single spotlight to transform a space.
 Without the light, this corner would be dreary and unremarkable.

-I wish I had zoomed out just a bit on this photo so you could see the contrast of the extremely dark space this jewelry booth occupied.
+I wish I had zoomed out just a bit when I took this photo so you could see the contrast of the extremely dark space this jewelry booth occupied.
 It was a lovely room, but the walls were dark, and the overall lighting in the room left a lot to be desired.

 This was a very busy booth.
 The lighting absolutely makes the display and allows the jewelry to sparkle.
 Without it, the jewelry would lose a big part of its allure, and customers would have simply kept walking.